Melaisi/projects/README.md

 # projects
-A collection of my un-organized projects
+A collection of my previous projects